graze/graze-data-engineer-test/README.md

 **Please add all necessary code to the repository in order to read the 2 CSVs, transform the data and load them into one analyst-ready database table.**

 ## Follow-up questions:
-1. How much experience do you have working with PHP?
+1. How much experience do you have working with Python?
+And PHP?
 1. If you had more time, what further improvements would you add?
 If you weren't able to spend as long as you'd have liked, use this as an opportunity to tell us what you would have done differently.
 1. Imagine you were going to put this code into production.
 What additional features / tools might you need to consider implementing to minimise the ongoing involvement of the Data Team in the file import process?
 1. How did you find the test?
 We'd love to hear any improvements you might have!